Ireland emergency landing: Turbulence sends 12 to hospital

 Story highlights

-- Severe turbulence shakes United Airlines Flight 880, which was headed from Houston to London Heathrow Airport
+- Severe turbulence shakes United Airlines Flight 880 en route to London from Houston

-- 12 people, including three children, were taken to a hospital after an emergency landing in Ireland
+- Three kids were among 12 people taken to a hospital after emergency landing in Ireland

-- "It was the most frightening and disturbing flight I've been on in 30 years," passenger says

-(CNN)Severe turbulence rocked a Houston-to-London flight over the Atlantic, forcing its pilots to make an emergency landing in Ireland early Wednesday and sending 12 people to a hospital -- a flight one passenger called the most disturbing he'd taken in decades.
+(CNN)Severe turbulence rocked a Houston-to-London flight over the Atlantic, forcing its pilots to make an emergency landing early Wednesday in Ireland and sending 12 people to a hospital -- a flight one passenger called the most disturbing he'd taken in decades.

 United Airlines Flight 880 landed unscheduled at western Ireland's Shannon Airport shortly before 6 a.m. local time so that people could receive medical treatment after "severe and unexpected turbulence," the airline said.

-The shaking began overnight about halfway over the Atlantic while many passengers were asleep, followed by "four very, very severe drops in altitude," passenger Gregory Giagnocavo told CNN after landing in Ireland.
+The shaking began overnight about halfway over the Atlantic while many passengers were asleep, followed by "very, very severe drops in altitude," passenger Gregory Giagnocavo told CNN after landing in Ireland.

 "It was the most frightening and disturbing flight I've been on in 30 years," Giagnocavo said.